 My idea was to work in a bookshop, only the bookshop became a primary school where for the next nine years, I had the happiest of times in the role of a teaching assistant.
 This led me into the world of speech and language for children and crucially English as a second language.
 I was given a Topic and Culture group and I thrived in this environment.
 Eventually, I re-trained in English as a second language but finding employment in this speciality, in my locality, was difficult.
 I had no English degree.
 So, one morning in August 2018, a decision was taken to create my job and I became self-employed.

 This decision took me down a road that I have never stopped walking on.
 I joined a women’s business group and started to read and listen to some of the best minds in personal development (see my library).
-I launched English to Care in Oct 2019 with no students and with the determination to walk on regardless.
-Today, I teach Functional English and Medical English, and have the most beautiful family of students at an agricultural site who are non-native speakers close to where I live.
+I launched my own tutoring business with no students and with the determination to walk on regardless.
+Today, I teach Functional English and Business English, and have the most beautiful family of students at two agricultural sites who are non-native speakers close to where I live.

 While all this was in progress, I started to walk and took up my notebook again during Covid.
 Having a background in healthcare, I started to read more widely about the connections of health, the mind, the benefits of being in nature, mindset (self-limiting beliefs), the power of writing, journalling, gratitude and the Law of Attraction and Vibration.
 Recently, I have participated in online writing sanctuaries by the amazing writer Beth Kempton and have a basket full of notebooks on various topics and poems.